nelmio/alice/doc/fixtures-refactoring.md

 Additionally, you can pass in a list of defined parameters as the last argument to the `Loader` class to prepare the initial set of values.

+**Warnings**:

-**Warning**: Parameters cannot be composite or dynamic.
-See #354 for more information.
+- Parameters cannot be composite or dynamic.
+See [#354](https://github.com/nelmio/alice/issues/354) for more information.
+- Parameters are evaluated each time (behaviour changed in 3.x).
+See [#664](https://github.com/nelmio/alice/issues/664) for more information.

 Next chapter: [Customize Data Generation](customizing-data-generation.md)<br />
 Previous chapter: [Handling Relations](relations-handling.md)